iThenticate FAQ - Graduate Writing Center

 This is encouraged so students learn early the proper methods of citing, quoting, and paraphrasing.
 The hope is that, by thesis time, the student will be more critically engaging sources, know the correct methods, and be following them.

-The procedure is to make an appointment with a writing coach, email him or her the document at least 24 hours ahead of time, and request an iThenticate evaluation.
+The procedure is to make an appointment with a writing coach, email the coach the document at least 24 hours ahead of time, and request an iThenticate evaluation.

-The coach will ask the student to confirm that to the best of his or her knowledge the draft paper contains no restricted information.
+Coaches will ask students to confirm that to the best of their knowledge the draft paper contains no restricted information.

 The coach will run the document through iThenticate and go over the results with the student during the appointment, explaining proper methods (if necessary) and false positives.